demarcus1621/OSCP_prep/README.md

 OSCP list of machines to prepare for the OSCP.

 ## TODO:
-* Do writeup for Blue
+* Do writeups for Blue and Legacy
 * Finish as many boxes as possible with as little help before PWK

 ![TJ\_Null List](./sj5beq6ejld21.jpg)